WEDNESDAY, JUNE 15, 2016

 So, our Anthropocene mass extinction event, caused by human sprawl and rapaciousness, is unlikely to rival that of the Permian.
 But the added stressor of climate change, so far a minor cause of extinctions, could add to humanity's footprint enough to eliminate its descendants, posterity, which will begin a new era.

-• Some early mammals survive the Triassic-jurassic Mass Extinction Event VII (80% marine and 35% terrestrial species extinction), likely caused by another bout of volcanic activity and global warming.
+• Some early mammals survive the Triassic-Jurassic Mass Extinction Event XI (35% species extinction), likely caused by another bout of volcanic activity and global warming.
 Feathered dinosaurs survive and thrive in the Jurassic.

-• Some early primates survive the late Cretaceous Mass Extinction Event VIII (78% species extinction), following meteor impact.
+• Some early primates survive the late Cretaceous Mass Extinction Event XII 66 million years ago (78% species extinction), following meteor impact.

-• Some humans may survive the Anthropocene Mass Extinction Event IX (?? species extinction) caused by planetary life-support system degradation secondary to technology enabled consumptive growth by hunter-gatherers (e.g. intentional burns, megafauna extinctions), agrarians, and fossil-fueled techno-industrial society.
-This event is also the First Mass Extermination Event of life on Earth by a carcinogenic species..
+• Some humans may survive the Anthropocene Mass Extinction Event XIII caused by planetary life-support system degradation secondary to technology enabled consumptive growth by hunter-gatherers (e.g. megafauna extinctions), agropastoralists, and fossil-fueled modern global techno-industrial society.
+This event is also the First Mass Extermination Event of life on Earth by a carcinogenic invasive species.

 • Current rate of extinction is about 1,000 times greater than before the Neolithic and the rate is increasing.
 The pace of planetary biosphere destruction has not slowed.
 Extinction rate may be 10,000 times greater by the end of the twenty-first century.
 Volcanism did not release the remnant fossil fuel reserves in Earth's crust to enhance the Anthropocene mass extinction event.
 It took technology-enabled humans pursuing short-term self interests to do so.
 And then what?